CEPEP logo in white

 Pesticide Label Search

-Pesticide applicators should have a copy of the Pesticide Label and Safety Data Sheet (SDS) on record for each pesticide applied on the job.
+Pesticide applicators should always keep a copy of the pesticide label and Safety Data Sheet (SDS) for each pesticide they apply to ensure compliance, safety, and quick access to critical information.

 Pesticide Labels